Zoom

 Can I practice using Zoom before my first class?

-It is likely that you will have used Zoom before to contact friends and family, but we still recommend that you familiarise yourself with the interface by watching the above video and trying a Zoom call with people in your class.
+You may have used Zoom before to contact friends and family, but we still recommend that you familiarise yourself with the interface by watching the above video and trying a Zoom call with people in your class.

 You can sign-in to Zoom using your University of Leeds login details at http://universityofleeds.zoom.us to get started.